-A Glimpse into its History
+A Glimpse Into Its History

 There are numerous mythological tales that are linked to this city.
 Once upon a time, Ujjain was governed by rulers like Asoka and Vikramaditya.
 The famous poet Kalidas also wrote his poems at this place.
 The Vedas also talk about Ujjain, and it is considered that two parts of Skanda Purana were composed in this place.
 In Mahabharata, the city of Ujjain is mentioned as the capital of Avanti Kingdom.
 The city is recognised as the land of Shiva and one of the seven holy cities of the Hindus.
 The city is also linked to the renowned personalities such as Ashoka, Varahamihira, Kalidas, Vikramaditya and Brahmagupta.

-A Place for Street Food Lovers
+A Place For Street Food Lovers

-Tourist Places in and around Ujjain
+Tourist Places In And Around Ujjain

 Ujjain tourism offers some famous attractions to its visitors.
 Some of the famous temples are the Chintaman ganesh Temple, Bade Ganeshji ka Mandir, Harsiddhi Temple, Vikram Kirti Mandir, Gopal Mandir and Navagraha Mandir.

 Other tourist hotspots of Ujjain are the Siddhavat, Bhartrihari Caves, Sandipani Ashram, Kal Bhairav, Durgadas ki Chhatri, Gadkalika, Mangalnath and Pir Matsyendranath.
-The Kaliadeh palace is also visited by travelers along with places like the Kalidas Academy and the Sandalwala Building, which is famous for its magnificent architecture.
+The Kaliadeh palace is also visited by travellers along with places like the Kalidas Academy and the Sandalwala Building, which is famous for its magnificent architecture.

 The best time to visit the city is between October and March.